observation-deck/odeck-data/README.md

     - Add strict schema rules with new data and use enums if possible
     - If in doubt, add more tests

-## Contributing

-There are plenty of ways to contribute, just raising issues and commenting on other issues to provide your point of view and insights helps a ton.
-Instructions below for how to contribute code.

-> Requirements Node and NPM.

-**Recommended**: If you are making schema changes raise a PR with your proposed changes to discuss with others in the community to prevent unnecessary rework.

-1. Checkout code and run `npm install`
-2. Try to run `npm run validate` to make sure you can run the tests locally.
-3. Make you changes to the data, update or add to schemas if necessary.
-You can use `npm run test:watch` to get feedback as you are working.
-4. Raise a PR for your changes.

-## Todo

-- Set up linting and add to github actions
-- More tests
-- Add license
-- Release